iamaldi/weblog/docs/_posts/cyberpanel/2024-01-22-cyberpanel-1.markdown

 }
 ```

-In this example, the `/dev/null` device file returns no data which can be considered as an empty string.
+In this example, the Linux `/dev/null` device file returns no data which can be considered as an empty string.
 Since the contents of the `/dev/null` file match the given empty password string, all authentication checks will be marked as successful.

 #### Proof-of-Concept Exploit Code

-To demonstrate the low attack complexity, I wrote the following Python script which can be used to bypass the WebTerminal authentication mechanism and execute arbitrary shell commands as root.
-Nothing particularly fancy, but here you go:
+To demonstrate the low attack complexity, I wrote the following Python script which can be used to bypass the WebTerminal authentication mechanism and execute arbitrary shell commands as root:

 ```python
 #!/usr/bin/env python3